2023년 6월 고1 모의고사 변형 (18-30번)

 This summer is the best time ____ turn your dream into reality.

-We have a ____ travel package for you.
+____ have a perfect travel package for you.

 Number 19

-I didn’t see my husband ____ daughter.
+I didn’t see ____ husband nor daughter.

 I smiled, ____ calm.